augi/gradle-docker-java/README.md

         // username and password are used if the Docker Registry requires credentials for pushing username = 'registry-username'
         password = System.getenv('DOCKER_REGISTRY_PASSWORD')
-	}
+        removeImage = false // indicates if the image should be removed after publishing, default is true }

 The plugin can be also applied using [the new Gradle syntax](https://plugins.gradle.org/plugin/cz.augi.gradle.wartremover):